How are Final Grades Reported in SBE?

 Secondary report cards

-High school students receive letter grades for credit-bearing classes, just like in the traditional system.
+Middle school and high school students receive letter grades for credit-bearing classes, just like in the traditional system.
 This allows for our students’ report cards to be compared consistently with students from other districts when it comes to college admissions, scholarships, and even car insurance.
 Those grades are determined by how well students have mastered the priority (or power) standards.
-For high school credit-bearing classes, every time a priority standard is assessed, it will generate a grade (A, B, C, F) for the course.
-For middle school grading, grades will still be based on the BE-AP-ME-EX (beginning, approaching, meeting, exceeding) scale
+For middle school and high school classes, every time a priority standard is assessed, it will generate a grade (A, B, C, F) for the course.

 How grade point averages are calculated for high school students

 Final Course grades will continue to be averaged using a 4.0-point system to determine GPA.
 Additional credit is not given for honors classes, doing homework or class participation, for example.
 Students do not receive “+” or “-” attached to a letter grade.
-Each letter grade carries the value assigned below:
+Each letter grade carries the value assigned below on the student transcript:

 - A = 4.0